liqotech/liqo/docs/pages/concepts/networking/components/route.md

 weight: 3
 ---

-The Liqo-Route component is made up by several operators and run on each node of the cluster.
+The Liqo-Route component is made up by several operators and runs on each node of the cluster.
 It is responsible for:

-* creating a VXLAN interface on the host and add it to the overlay network;
+* creating a VXLAN interface on the host and adding it to the overlay network;
 * configuring routes and policy routing rules to send  cross cluster traffic to the right VTEP of the active Liqo Gateway, when not running on the same node as the Liqo Gateway;
 * configuring routes and policy routing rules to send traffic to the [`liqo-netns`](../gateway#tunnel-operator) network namespace when running on the same node as the Liqo Gateway.